Epidemic spreading in group-structured populations: Results

 The above findings are valid for network layers that are sufficiently modular.
 When the strength of the community structure varies, nothing happens if the layers' partitions are uncorrelated, see Figs.~\ref{fig:3}d-f.
 However, if partitions are correlated, we observe an increase of epidemic severity as the community structure progressively becomes loose.
-Further, we observe an interesting trend in the metrics of epidemic severity as the number/size of communities is varied (Fig.~S1).
+Further, we observe an interesting trend in the metrics of epidemic severity as the number/size of communities is varied (Figs.~S1 and~S2).
 The trend is visible only if partitions are correlated, and community structure is sufficiently strong.
 In such a case, the outbreak size, the duration and the peak of infected nodes grow as the size of the blocks decreases.
 Once more, if partitions are not correlated, then no change in the values of metrics of epidemic severity is visible as the size/number of clusters is varied.
+All the above considerations are still valid even if we consider models with heterogeneous community sizes (Fig.~S3) and node degrees (Fig.~S4).
+Further, results for edge-colored graphs composed of three layers are almost identical to those obtained on two-layer edge-colored graphs (Fig.~S5).